tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 ### Nextcloud

+#### Running occ commands

 `occ` is the CLI for Nextcloud; all the details can be found in the [upstream documentation](https://docs.nextcloud.com/server/stable/admin_manual/occ_command.html).

-You can run occ commands in the `opendesk-nextcloud-aio` pod like this: `php /var/www/html/occ config:list`
+You can run occ commands in the `opendesk-nextcloud-aio` pod like this: `php occ config:list`

+### Open-Xchange

+To retrieve more details about the OX App Suite components in use just through the user accessible UI, open the `(?)` drop down menu in the top navigation bar and hold the *Ctrl* key when clicking the "About" menu entry.

 ### OpenProject